 - You can install the files in the filesystem root on the target (that is, installing the files directly in /etc/, /lib/, and so on).
 All applications on the target then automatically use the Sourcery G++ libraries.
-This method is primarily useful when you are building a GNU/Linux root filesystem from scratch.
-If your target board already has a GNU/Linux filesystem installed, overwriting the existing C library files is not recommended, as this may break other applications on your system, or cause it to fail to boot. - You can install the sysroot in an alternate location and build your application with the -rpath and --dynamic-linker linker options to specify the sysroot location. - You can install the sysroot in an alternate location and explicitly invoke your application through the dynamic linker to specify the sysroot location.
-If you are just getting started with Sourcery G++ Lite, this may be the easiest way to get your application running, but this method does not support use of the debugger.
+This method is primarily useful when you are building a uClinux root filesystem from scratch.
+If your target board already has a uClinux filesystem installed, overwriting the existing C library files is not recommended, as this may break other applications on your system, or cause it to fail to boot. - You can install the sysroot in an alternate location and build your application with the -rpath and --dynamic-linker linker options to specify the sysroot location.

-Setting the environment variable $\mathtt{LD_LIBRARY_PATH}$ on the target is not sufficient, since executables produced by Sourcery G++ depend on the Sourcery G++ dynamic linker included in the sysroot as well as the Sourcery G++ runtime libraries.
+Setting the environment variable LD\LIBRARY\PATH on the target is not sufficient, since executables produced by Sourcery G++ depend on the Sourcery G++ dynamic linker included in the sysroot as well as the Sourcery G++ runtime libraries.

-3.3.2.1.
+3.3.1.
 Installing the Sysroot